tzyyshyanglin/BigSMILES/docs/source/line_notation.html.md

 <aside class="notice">
 Please note that the BigSMILES line notation continually revised to provide additional features and important bug fixes.
 This page hosts the latest version of BigSMILES, which may differ from the syntax discussed in the <a href="https://pubs.acs.org/doi/10.1021/acscentsci.9b00476">original paper</a>. <br/>
 The current version is v1.1.
-Please check the <a href="#">version history</a> for the log of detailed changes.
+Please check the <a href="#version-history">version history</a> for the detailed log of changes.
 </aside>